With a new decade approaching, the IRS announced its annual adjustments for many tax provisions to adjust for inflation.

 - The maximum credit allowed for adoptions for tax year 2020 is the amount of qualified adoption expenses up to $14,300.

-With these being only a select few of the provisions that have been adjusted for inflation, be sure to see your Henry+Horne tax advisor with all your questions.
+With these being only a select few of the adjustments that have been impacted by inflation, be sure to see your Henry+Horne tax advisor with all your questions.
 We are ready and eager to assist you.